NickS55/SixthSense/README.md

 ## How to Run Locally
 1) install yarn
-    - the machine this was made on is macOS
+    - made on Mac OS
     - installed using homebrew ($ brew install yarn)

 2) add depencies to the project